-**The rate of survival from sudden cardiac arrest falls 7-10% for each minute without CPR.** That would mean that if CPR was delayed even 3 minutes, the injured person now only a 70% chance of survival at best.
+The rate of survival from sudden cardiac arrest falls 7-10% for each minute without CPR.
+That would mean that if CPR was delayed even 3 minutes, the injured person now has a 70% chance of survival.

-And while CPR is absolutely necessary and important, use of an AED increases the rate of survival.
+While CPR is absolutely necessary and important, the use of an AED increases the rate of survival.
 This information is intended to take the most reasonable and effective current guidelines and create state policies that save lives.
-As sudden cardiac death is the leading cause of death in sport, having precautionary measures in place helps not only the athletes, but also the medical staff and school/event administration be prepared for the worst.
+As sudden cardiac death is the leading cause of death in sport, having precautionary measures in place helps not only the athletes, but also the medical staff and school/event administration.

 The American Heart Association (AHA) recommends a five-part chain of survival for effective emergency cardiac care:

 - Rapid defibrillation with an AED, when indicated

 - Effective advanced life support (including airway management and ventilation support)